LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Use SSL/TLS when connecting to anything
   * Use CloudTrail to log API and user activity
   * Use encryption
-  * Be careful with PII=>Encryption(at rest and in-transit)=> Both types of encryption are good for PII or sensitive info
+  * Be careful with PII
+    * Encryption(at rest and in-transit)=> Both types of encryption are good for PII or sensitive info
+    * Alternatively a less complex/more efficient way could be tokenization of PII fields (especially if not adding any specific value)

 ###### Protecting your Data at Rest in SM
   * AWS Key Management Service (KMS)